Sinorblog / Social Media in China / 9 Chinese social media platforms you need to know

 What is WeChat?

-WeChat is undoubtedly the powerhouse of the Chinese social media landscape, with a userbase of over 1.1 billion – that’s one out of every seven people on the planet.
-WeChat has one of the most active userbases of all social media platforms in China, with 877 million people logging in every day and 61% checking their account for updates at least 10 times a day.
+WeChat is undoubtedly the powerhouse of the Chinese social media landscape, with a user base of over 1.38 billion.
+WeChat has one of the most active user bases among all social media platforms in China, with 877 million people logging in every day, and 61% checking their accounts for updates at least ten times a day.
 And it’s no surprise when you consider the sheer number of things people are actually able to do on the app, with WeChat combining communication, social sharing, information, entertainment, utility and e-commerce all on a single platform.
 That’s why WeChat has become an indispensable part of many people’s lives.

 What can WeChat do?

-Brands can therefore use WeChat marketing to target users at all stages of the buying journey: from awareness, to engagement, and through to conversion.
+Due to the variety of it's features, WeChat is a one-stop platform for user's needs.
+As a result, brands can use WeChat marketing to target users at all stages of the buying journey: from awareness, to engagement, and through to conversion.
 They can, for example, have one-on-one conversations via Group Chats, target users through WeChat moments ads, create fun HTML5 games for specific campaigns, or combine online and offline marketing with QR codes.

 Who is on WeChat?

-Just over 50% of WeChat users are between the ages of 25 and 35, so Millennials are a huge demographic for WeChat.
-That being said, engagement is much higher among those 36 years and older, so while this demographic is smaller, they are much more captive.
-There is also a higher proportion of older aged users, ranging from 36-50 years old.
-Plus, it’s worth remembering that just 10% of WeChat’s userbase is still over 100 million people.
-Because of its huge userbase and its high user engagement, therefore, WeChat should be a key part of any China marketing strategy.
+Plus, it’s worth remembering that just 10% of WeChat’s user base is still over 100 million people.
+Because of its huge user base and its high user engagement, therefore, WeChat should be a key part of any China marketing strategy.

 Marketing on WeChat